I get asked a lot if LMNT will cause bloating. The concern is that the hit of salt will cause fluid retention and swelling.

 #3: You drink too much water

 Drinking too much sodium-free water is probably the biggest mistake athletes make.
-It’s why so many competitors suffer headaches, confusion, dizziness, brain fog, and even brain damage or death from hyponatremia.
+It’s why so many competitors suffer headaches, confusion, dizziness, brain fog, and even brain damage or death from the low sodium levels known as exercise-associated hyponatremia.

 These cases often require oral or intravenous sodium to remedy.
 But in milder cases of overhydration (drinking 8 glasses of plain water per day, say) the body simply pulls the needed sodium from bone.
 This bumps up blood sodium levels, but it’s bad news for bone density.